 Types of fungi in pharmaceutical environments

-Figure 1: Major genera of fungi recovered across the course of the study, from Grade C and D cleanrooms Fungi are morphologically divided into three forms: those that develop macroscopic fruiting bodies (like mushrooms); those that are filamentous (‘mould’), where a fungus forms multicellular filamentous structures known as hyphae, that extend in three dimensions; and yeast-like, which are single cells.
+Figure 1: Major genera of fungi recovered across the course of the study, from Grade C and D cleanrooms Fungi are morphologically divided into three forms: those that develop macroscopic fruiting bodies (like mushrooms); those that grow primarily in a microscopic mycelial form (mould), where a fungus produces filamentous structures known as hyphae, that extend in three dimensions; and yeast-like, which are single cells.
 Some yeasts, like Candida albicans, are dimorphic (that is they have two shapes, according to different environmental conditions).
-In terms of the division between those fungi that are filamentous and those fungi that are yeast-like (which are dimorphic).
-In relation to the research, the division is as per Figure 2.
+In relative proportions of the filamentous and yeast-like (dimorphic) fungi as demonstrated by this research are shown in Figure 2.

 Figure 2: Division of the research findings into filamentous fungi (moulds) and yeasts Figure 2 indicates that the majority of fungi recovered are classed as filamentous fungi.
 In terms of the likely origins of the fungi, Table 1 (below) provides an indication of the most likely origins according to literature.
-The fungi recovered have been categorised as originating from people (which accounts for most of the yeasts and the filamentous fungus Trichophyton); indoors or outdoors.
-Some genus of fungi are found predominantly indoors, such as Cladosporium; others, more exclusively outdoors (such as Fusarium and Penicillium).
+The fungi recovered have been categorised as originating from people (which accounts for most of the yeasts and the filamentous fungus Trichophyton); indoor environment or the outdoor environment.
+Some genera of fungi are found predominantly indoors, such as Cladosporium; others more exclusively outdoors such as Fusarium and Penicillium.
 Where fungi are found in both indoor and outdoor environments (such as Aspergillus), the numbers recovered have been divided equally (this is for illustrative purposes, the specific origins cannot be determined).
 The outcome of this exercise is shown in Figure 3.

-Figure 3: Chart categorising fungi by likely origin Figure 3 illustrates the division between fungi associated with the external environment and fungi associated with the as-built environment are almost evenly divided, with a slight inclination towards fungi originating outside.
+Figure 3: Chart categorising fungi by likely origin Figure 3 illustrates the proportions of fungi associated with the external environment and fungi associated with the as-built environment are almost equal, with a slight inclination towards fungi originating outside.
 Given the approximate allocation of the Aspergilli it is perhaps more reliable to regard the division as ‘equal’.
-A sizable proportion (at 20% of isolates) are attributable to people, in terms of naturally residential members of the skin microbiome (like Candida) (27) or transient pathogens (such as Trichophyton) (28).
+A sizable proportion (at 20% of isolates) are attributable to people, in terms of naturally residential members of the skin microbiome (like Candida) ²⁷ or transient pathogens (such as Trichophyton) ²⁸.
 Table 1 lists the fungi in alphabetical order, detailing their possible origins and whether the fungi are considered pathogenic.